- any of a genus (Lysimachia) of plants of the primrose family, with leafy stems and loose spikes of white, rose, or yellow flowers

-Origin of loosestrifeloose, verb + strife: used as transl. of L lysimachia < Gr lysimacheios, understood as “ending strife” ; from lyein, to loosen, solve (see lysis) + machē, battle: from its assumed soothing properties, but prob. after Lysimachia, city in Thrace or Lysimachos, king of Thrace, its founder
+Origin of loosestrifeloose, verb + strife: used as translated, translation of Classical Latin lysimachia ; from Classical Greek lysimacheios, understood as “ending strife” ; from lyein, to loosen, solve (see lysis) + mach?, battle: from its assumed soothing properties, but probably after Lysimachia, city in Thrace, or Lysimachos, king of Thrace, its founder

 designating a family (Lythraceae, order Myrtales) of chiefly tropical dicotyledonous plants, including henna